Trumpeter's Well

-The Trumpeter's Well at Caldermill in South Lanarkshire is recorded as the site of the death of a government trumpeter or cornet who was killed in the aftermath of the 1679 Battle of Drumclog at which the Covenanters were victorious.
+The Trumpeter's Well at Caldermill in South Lanarkshire, Scotland is recorded as the site of the death of a government trumpeter or cornet who was killed in the aftermath of the 1679 Battle of Drumclog, at which the Covenanters were victorious.

 Introduction

 The Category C Listed Trumpeter's Well is located in the hamlet of Caldermill (NS 66013 41683) in a field beside the entrance drive to Hillhead Farm, on the A71 route to Strathaven from Darvel, Parish of Avondale, South Lanarkshire.
 The site lies about 3 miles away from the site of the Battle of Drumclog.

 Description

 In 1858 the Trumpeter's Well had been infilled, but was traditionally associated with the death of a trumpeter whose burial site was still pointed out.
 The well head is stone lined and protected by a professionally built 9' high circular stone rubble building with a concical slated roof and a wooden door with an ashlar surround, once again in use in 1966, the water from it supplying nearby Hillhead Farm.
 The building probably dates from the early 19th century.

-In 1851 - 1861 the spot where he was buried was still known locally, but there was no appearance of a grave.
+In 1851-1861 the spot where he was buried was still known locally, but there was no appearance of a grave.
 Lidar images do however show depressions in the field lying close to the well house.